ec-mentors/project-module-wanna-help/README.md

 # Volunteer Connection Platform

-The Volunteer Connection Platform is an application designed to connect individuals in need, known as help seekers, with organizations and volunteers.
+The Volunteer Connection Platform is an application designed to connect individuals in need, known as help seekers, with volunteers.
 The platform aims to facilitate the process of finding suitable volunteers and coordinating activities efficiently.

 | Feature                                     | Description                                                                                            | UI Design                                                                                                                                                                                                                                                                                                 |
 |---------------------------------------------| ------------------------------------------------------------------------------------------------------ |-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|